TjerkZ/S3-Dreamcatcher/Learing outcomes/4 CICD.md

         tags: ${{ secrets.DOCKERHUB_USERNAME }}/frontend:latest
 ```

-While not in the GitHub actions, the React site is also being monitored by sonarcloud.
+While not in the GitHub actions, the React site is also being monitored by Sonarcloud.
 This is done automatically by Sonarcloud when I push something to main.

 # Docker
-When the docker images are on docker hub, I can pull it to my home server where I run the API and the site.
-To run all the service in docker, I made a docker compose.
-The docker compose file contains:
+When the docker images are on Docker hub, I can pull them to my home server where I run the API and the site.
+To run all the services in docker, I made a Docker-compose.
+The Docker-compose file contains:
 - react site
 - API
 - SQL container